How to Care for Your Medical Alert Jewellery

 Stainless Steel

-Non-abrasive cloth dipped in a bowl of soap and warm water.
-Rinse and dry with clean cloth.
+How to clean: Wipe with a non-abrasive cloth dipped in warm, soapy water.
+Rinse thoroughly and dry completely with a clean cloth.

-Store in sealed container or zip-lock bag to avoid scratching.
+Storage: Keep in a sealed container or zip-lock bag to protect the metal from scratching.

-Store separately or wrap each item in a soft cloth.
+Storage: Store separately or wrap each piece in a soft cloth.
 Do not store with other metals.

 Titanium

-Non-abrasive soap or cleanser and water.
+How to clean: Wash gently using water and a mild, non-abrasive soap or cleanser.
 Dry completely with a soft cloth.

-Keep jewellery in a soft cloth or bag.
+Storage: Keep your jewellery protected inside a soft cloth or dedicated jewellery bag.